-This surgery reshapes and resizes the breast by removing excess breast tissue and skin and repositioning the nipple and areola (the colored skin around the nipple) into a higher position on the chest (a breast lift is done with a reduction.)
-The inframammary fold, or the crease below the breast, is the reference point to determine where the nipple should be placed.
+This surgery reshapes and resizes the breast by removing excess breast tissue and skin and repositioning the nipple and areola (the colored skin around the nipple) into a higher position on the chest (a breast lift is done with a reduction).
 The areola is almost always made smaller.
-In some cases, the nipple and areola are removed completely and reattached as a skin graft.
 Two types of reduction are offered: the inverted T/anchor scar or the vertical/lollipop scar.
 You will find which is right for you at your consultation.

 For women suffering from pain in their back, neck, and shoulders, this operation gives almost instant relief from the strain of their overly large breasts on their body.
 Other benefits include better proportion, an easier time fitting bras, clothing, and bathing suits, and improved self-confidence.
 Women have also reported improved balance and an easier time participating in sports.

 The size improvement comes with a trade-off for permanent scars.
 These are located around the areola (the colored skin around the nipple), vertically from the areola down to the fold, and may also include a scar in the fold itself.
 Nipple sensation may change or be absent after surgery.
 Women who want to breastfeed after this operation may be unsuccessful.